Getting support and guidance through mentoring

 The quality of support you receive during your period as a Foundation Doctor, Core Trainee or Specialist Trainee is vital to enable you to get the best out of your future career.

-To foster this, the Peninsula Deanery has set up a confidential mentoring programme for Doctors in training as an independent source of support outside of the assessment process.
+To foster this, Peninsula Postgraduate Medical Education has set up a confidential mentoring programme for Doctors in training as an independent source of support outside of the assessment process.

 Mentoring is a process where a mentor meets a mentee on a regular or occasional basis to help the mentee in their personal and professional development.

 Research has shown that mentoring has many benefits for mentees:

 - Increased job satisfaction

 - Establish a balance between life and work